GillianTrethewey/Round-2-100-Days-Of-Code/log.md

 Responsive Web Design  | GIT and GITHUB
 CSS Flexbox, CSS Grid   |
 Front End Development Certificate Earned |
-CURRENT: JavaScript FCC| CURRENT: Advanced CSS (Flexbox and Grid)
+CURRENT: JavaScript Udemy| CURRENT: Advanced CSS (Flexbox and Grid)
-CURRENT: JavaScript Udemy
+CURRENT: SASS Udemy

+R2D41 Round 2 Day 41 October 23,2020

+R2D40 Round 2 Day 26-40 October 22, 2020

+**Progress**: SASS Udemy

+**What is going on**: Switched to SASS so I can work better with my developer mentor.
+Will be back to JavaScript afterwards.
+Building a dummy website with SASS and Flexbox according to the Udemy course.

+Also rebuilt my business website with the Sample Theme from Genesis and used CSS Grid to populate the product grids.

+**Thoughts**: Thinking about DRY in CSS vs DRY in SASS - cleaning up the SASS files seems to clutter the CSS files.

 R2D7 Round 2 Day 15-25 September 2, 2020